GM In-Depth

 - http://www.i-sis.org.uk/whyclone.php

-- http://www.hfea.gov.uk/519.html
+- https://www.hfea.gov.uk/about-us/how-we-regulate/

 - Human Genetics Alert